CrisVillatoro/CrisVillatoro/README.md

 - 🔭 I’m currently working on a OMDENA project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
 - ⚗️ I’m currently learning SQL, Cloud Computing and of course more Python!
+##Open to Work!
+Currently looking for a position 🙌🏽
 <!--
 **CrisVillatoro/CrisVillatoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.